DurstewitzLab/SCYFI/README.md

 # Searcher for CYcles and FIxed points (SCYFI)
 We introduce a novel heuristic algorithm for detecting all fixed points and k-cycles in ReLU-based RNNs

+Preliminary, more Information, data and Notebooks for all the plots will follow shortly
 ## Table of Contents

 - [Getting Started](#getting-started)